Meet our Featured Collaborators

 Emily lives outside of Ottawa in the community of Stittsville, with her two young children and her husband.

-Emily Gruenwoldt’s Sandbox Summit topic is Purposeful Partnerships to Advance a Child Health Mandate.
+Emily Gruenwoldt’s Sandbox Summit topic was Purposeful Partnerships to Advance a Child Health Mandate.

 For Canadian leaders in children’s healthcare, Children’s Healthcare Canada is the only national association that enables local improvements and contributes to system-wide change by building communities across the full continuum of care.
 Learn More